iifl-logo

 TRANSFER TO RESERVES

-Your Board do not propose to transfer any amount to general reserve for the period under review.
+The Board does not propose to transfer any amount to the General Reserve for the year under review.

 BUY BACK OF SHARES